phunware/maas-analytics-android-sdk/README.md

 ######** Requires `ACCESS_NETWORK_STATE` Permission
 In order to get the device User Agent the permission for `ACCESS_NETWORK_STATE` needs to be included in the manifest.
 If it is not included then the data simply will not be collected.

+##Verify Manifest
+`PwCoreModule` has a convenience method to check if the manifest for the Core SDK is setup properlly.
+This should only be used for development and testing, not in production.
+Call the method with the line `PwCoreModule.validateManifestCoreSetup(context)`.
+The passed in context should be the application context.
+If there is an error then an `IllegalStateException` will be thrown with an error message on what couldn't be found.